bridg-db/bridg/README.md

 };
 ```

-As you can see your rules will basically look like:
+As you can see, your rules will basically look like:

 ```ts
 {